 - The impacts of our patterns of consumption

 - How to create a sustainable food system

 - Our energy future in a post-oil world

 - The realities of climate change and what we can do

 - Choices we make through our spending and investments

-A Theology of Enough:
+A Theology of Enough

-A three-part series, especially designed for faith communities:
+This is a three-part series, especially designed for faith communities:

 - “Just” Consumption: What does our faith tradition tell us about consumerism?

 - “Just” Eating: Why is food both an ecological and justice issue?